 Last summer they begged me to help them set up a lemonade stand.
 I bought a table, we made signs and my kids perfected their lemonade recipe.
 Their recipe was, of course, super sweet and had way too much sugar and not enough lemon.
 It was basically sugar water.

 After some practice, we got the lemonade to a place that was suitable to sell and then the weather was crazy hot.
 Like, too hot to go outside hot.
 And then we went on a trip.
 Needless to say, the lemonade stand never happened.

-Enter this fabulous Orange Blossom water from Nielsen-Massey.
+Enter this fabulous Orange Blossom water from Nielsen-Massey, which I used to make orange blossom lemonade.
 Orange Blossom Water is the perfect addition for lemonade to give it a flavor boost.
 It’s produced by water distillation of the blossoms of the bitter orange tree and pairs well with lemon and other citrus flavors.
 I thought . . this is just what I need to amp up the flavor in my lemonade . . to take it from good to great!

 The orange blossom water adds dimension and great flavor to this lemonade.
 I used 2 teaspoons of orange blossom water for this lemonade.
-The hint of flavor is subtle in this lemonade but I think it helps to enhance the lemon flavor and gives you a truly refreshing and delicious lemonade!
+The hint of flavor is subtle but I think it helps to enhance the lemon flavor and gives you a truly refreshing and delicious lemonade!

 Relaxing by the pool?
 Throwing a summer party?
 Or simply need something cold and refreshing to drink on a hot summer day?
 This Orange Blossom Lemonade is it!!
 I really hope you give this lemonade a try!
 It’s so good!

 So, summer. . we’re ready for you . . and I’m also praying to the cruise gods for this summer!

 P.S.
 Looking for an equally refreshing summer cocktail?
 Try my Blueberry Cherry Mojitos!